singha-brother/Security_Notes/Portswigger/Access_Control/labs.md

 ---

-## Lab - 9: User ID controlled by request parameter with data leakage in redirect
+## Lab - 9: User ID controlled by request parameter with data leakage in redirect (A)

 - use Burp repeater and use endpoint `/my-account?id=carlos`
 - though it is redirect, in Burp response, it contains API key.

 ---

-## Lab - 10: User ID controlled by request parameter with password disclosure
+## Lab - 10: User ID controlled by request parameter with password disclosure (A)

 - This lab has user account page that contains the current user's existing password, prefilled in a masked input.
 To solve the lab, retrieve the administrator's password, then use it to delete carlos.
 You can log in to your own account using the following credentials: wiener:peter